jengibre-agb/Anki-Styling-Template/README.md

-Hi, this is just my anki styling template, so it doesnt look as boring
+Just my anki template so it doesn't look as boring

-I dont think anyone that doesn't know how to do it would know what github is but anyway, i left some instructions in case someone needs them
+Some simple instructions are left in case anyone needs them